fuhrmanator/cleanblog/_posts/2019-2-27-Pharo-in-WSL.md

 Since [Pharo.org](http://Pharo.org) doesn't yet have specific instructions for installing on Ubuntu 18, I was unsure how to proceed.
 So, I went with the KISS principle and did a command-line (ZeroConf) install, which was successful.
 Here are the steps:

 - Install and activate WSL following [Microsoft's instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 - Install an X Server for Windows.
-I used [VcXsrv](https://sourceforge.net/projects/vcxsrv/):
+I used [VcXsrv](https://sourceforge.net/projects/vcxsrv/) installed with [Chocolatey](https://chocolatey.org/packages/vcxsrv) (to make updating easy) and set it up like this:
   - Run **XLaunch** from the start menu, which invokes a wizard.
   - Accept all the defaults on the wizard.
   - At the last page of the wizard, click **Save configuration** specifying `%appdata%\Microsoft\Windows\Start Menu\Programs\Startup` to have VcXsrv start automatically when you start Windows.